datawowio/k-sequencing-python/README.md

 # k-sequencing-python
-k-sequencing-python is rest library for python version.
+3rd for k-sequencing in python version

 # Installation
 ```